Since 1994, Disney Theatrical Productions have been transferring classic animations to the stage, but sadly, not all of them have made it to London.

 Following the success of The Lion King in 1994, Disney bought the rights to an illustrated storybook by Leontyne Price based on Verdi’s opera Aida.
 They offered the new animation feature to Elton John and Tim Rice, however, the pair were reluctant to begin another film project but instead suggest turning Aida into a stage musical.
 Aida opened on Broadway in 2000 and ran for four years winning four Tony Awards.
 This musical has never transferred to London.

 3. Frozen – 2017

-Opening at the Drury Lane Theatre next year Frozen is the most recent production by Disney Theatrical.
-With music and lyrics by Kristen Anderson-Lopez and Robert Lopez Frozen is currently playing at the St. James Theatre.
+Opening at the Drury Lane Theatre later this year, Frozen is the most recent production by Disney Theatrical.
+With music and lyrics by Kristen Anderson-Lopez and Robert Lopez, Frozen is currently playing at the St. James Theatre.

 2. Beauty And The Beast – 1994

 Beauty and the Beast was the first musical under the umbrella of Disney Theatrical Productions and opened on Broadway in 1994.
 The show then transferred to the West End opening at the Dominion Theatre in 1997.
 The London production won the Olivier for Best New Musical in 1998 and closed in December 1999.